orthopus/01-mechanicals-tools/README.md

 ## WARNING NOTICE BEFORE STARTING

-The versions of our solutions reproduced in Do It Yourself do not have the CE marking.
-It can only be apply to solutions developed and sold by ORTHOPUS which follow the regulations in force.
+The versions of our solutions reproduced with Do It Yourself technics will not be CE marked.
+It can only be applied to solutions developed and sold by ORTHOPUS which follow the applicable regulations.
 ORTHOPUS cannot guarantee the “quality” of solutions replicated by third parties thanks to documentation shared on github.